gudeco/gudeco.github.io/_posts/2015-04-21-Assembling-the-Incubator.md

 title:  Assembling and Modifying the Incubator
 ---

 The first step to develop cell cultures in order to engage in biohacking experiments or feed a bioreactor is to find a way to potentialize the colonies' growth and keep them thriving.
-Since we will be working with different types of microbiological material, it is desirable that parameters such as temperature and humidity are adjustable.
+Since we will be working with different types of microbiological material, it is desirable that parameters such as temperature and medium are adjustable.

+The [project] can be better visualized with [fritzing] (http://fritzing.org/download/), but here is a quick incomprehensible sketch that was subsequently attacked by the souls of dead animals from ancient times:

 <img src="http://tinyurl.com/kmxmpsp"alt="inc" width="800" height="582" border="1" />